-Today, I've followed the good weather to Ashigake Flower Park which is world renowned for its wisteria.
+Today, I've followed the good weather to Ashigake Flower Park, which is world renowned for its wisteria.
 The gardens are absolutely exquisite, if a little over manicured at times.
-Thoughtfully organised with delightful seating areas in the midst of the banks of flowers, on little islands in ponds, by cafes with no queueing and there's even a large ‘resting field’ with neatly lined up tables, chairs and parasols.
+Thoughtfully organised, with delightful seating areas in the midst of the banks of flowers, on little islands in ponds, by cafes with no queueing.
+There's even a large ‘resting field’ with neatly lined up tables, chairs and parasols.
 It's all incredibly relaxing, despite the photo bombing; there’s even Bach and Chopin tinkling away in the background.
 (The Japanese have piped classical music almost everywhere, including the restrooms).

 There is more sakura, azalea, masses of annuals immaculately arranged in beds and fantastically tiered islands and two toned lupins in layered cones.
 How have they managed to get them all to grow to the required height like that?

 Wisteria is called Fuji in Japanese and there are wisteria trees in blossom: pearly white, baby blanket pink and a little purple.
 There's even a Monet style bridge with a pink fringe on top.
-One ‘but’ today is that the famous giant trees that provide the trellis blossoms are not yet in bloom.
+One ‘but’ today is that the famous giant trees, which provide the trellis blossoms are not yet in bloom.

-The other ‘but’ is that the rich wisteria scent that pervades the park has attracted some enormous hornet like insects that look identical to killer bees.
-They are gliding down the paths hovering in and out of the ducking visitors.
+The other ‘but’ is that the rich wisteria scent, which pervades the park, has attracted some enormous hornet like insects, that look identical to killer bees.
+They are gliding down the paths, hovering in and out of the ducking visitors.
 It could make for some interesting pictures.

 And who knew that the iPhone automatically creates an album for your selfies?